Lukas-Netz/se-rwth.github.io/_pages/projects.md

 dynamic framework specifying vehicle behavior is to be developed.
-The vehicles ought to be able to select appropriate behavioral patterns based on a situation and hence, to perform corresponding cooperative manouvers.
-Furthermore a set of behavioral rules is to be defined which serves as a guidelines catalogue for cooperative vehicles.
+The vehicles ought to be able to select appropriate behavioral patterns based on a situation and hence, to perform corresponding cooperative maneuvers.
+Furthermore, a set of behavioral rules is to be defined which serves as a guidelines catalogue for cooperative vehicles.

 #### Selected publications AutoKnigge, cf. [EMA and MontiSim publications](#EMA), as well